Supplying a Summary

 What you include in a summary depends on the text type.
 For example:

-· Imaginative texts eg. narratives, plays - include the main characters, the complications and the solutions, as they will have been the main ideas and events in the story.
+· Imaginative texts eg. narratives, plays - include the main characters, the complications and the solutions.

-· Persuasive texts eg. expositions, discussions, debates - include the main idea of the whole text as well as the main idea you find in each paragraph, as those ideas will back up the main idea of the whole text.
+· Persuasive texts eg. expositions, discussions, debates - include the main idea of the whole text as well as the main idea you find in each paragraph.
+The main idea of a whole text is found in the introduction and/or conclusion.
+In the main body paragraphs, the main idea is usually found at the beginning or end, although sometimes it is not explicitly stated and you have to think for yourself, what it is mostly about.

 · Informative texts eg. reports, procedures, explanations.
 Include the main idea of the whole text as well as the main idea or information you find in each paragraph.
 You may find you need to include some facts and details to make the main ideas clear, but try to stick to the main points as much as possible.